-(4) If the Municipality approves a consolidation, the Municipality must amend the zoning map and, where applicable, the register accordingly.
+(4) Upon confirmation of the registration by the Registrar of Deeds, the Municipality must amend the zoning map and, where applicable, the register accordingly.

-Lapsing of consolidation and extension of validity periods 78
+72 Lapsing of consolidation and extension of validity periods

-- (1) If a consolidation of land units is approved but no consequent registration by the Registrar of Deeds takes place within three years of the approval, the consolidation approval lapses, unless the consolidation of land units form part of an application which has been approved for a longer period. - (2) An applicant may, prior to the lapsing of an approval, apply for an extension of the period referred to in subsection (1), in accordance with the provisions of section 113 - (3) The Municipality may grant extensions to the period contemplated in subsection (1), which period together with any extensions that the Municipality grants, may not exceed five years. - (5) If an approval of a consolidation lapses under subsection (1) the Municipality must - amend the zoning map and, where applicable, the register accordingly; and (a) - (b) notify the Surveyor-General accordingly; and the Surveyor-General must endorse the records of the Surveyor-General's office to reflect the notification that (c) the subdivision has lapsed.
+(1) If a consolidation of land units is approved but no consequent registration by the Registrar of Deeds takes place within five years of the approval, the consolidation approval lapses.

+- (2) If an approval is granted for a period shorter than five years - (a) an applicant may, prior to the lapsing of the period of validity of that approval, apply for an extension of that period, in accordance with the provisions of section 110; and - (b) the Municipality may grant that extension but the shorter period together with any extension that the Municipality grants, may not exceed five years.
-79 Closure of public place

-Application for consent use
+(3) If after the expiry of the extended period, the requirements of subsection (1) has not been complied with, the consolidation lapses.

+(4) If an approval of a consolidation lapses the Municipality must notify the Surveyor-General accordingly and request the Surveyor-General to endorse the records of the Surveyor-General's office to reflect the notification that the subdivision has lapsed.

-Part G: Permanent Closure of Public Place
+Part F: Permanent Closure of Public Place